Chapter 4:

 Acts 2:17, 18, 33

 “In the last days,” God says, “I shall pour out some of my spirit upon every sort of flesh, and your sons and your daughters will prophesy and your young men will see visions and your old men will dream dreams; and even upon my men slaves and upon my women slaves I will pour out some of my spirit in those days, and they will prophesy.” . .
-Therefore because he was exalted to the right hand of God and received the promised holy spirit from the Father, he has poured out this which you see and hear.
+Therefore because he was exalted to the right hand of God and received the promised holy spirit from the Father, he has poured out this that you see and hear.

 Isa 44:3, 4